 As human beings evolved, much of their diet was rich in fibre.
-Despite an image of cavemen solely eating a meat diet, meat was in fact scarce and difficult to capture, so a large part of the diet consisted of tubers, roots, vegetables and seeds.
+Despite an image of cavemen solely eating a meat diet, meat was in fact scarce and difficult to capture.
+So a large part of the diet consisted of tubers, roots, vegetables and seeds.
 Until recent times, foods would have been eaten more often in their natural state, with skins on fruit and vegetables, and eating whole grains rather than the refined white ones we know today.
-Westernised eating habits have stripped a lot of fibre from the diet, with people preferring the convenience of ready meals and pre-prepared foods which are often lower in fibre.
+Westernised eating habits have stripped a lot of fibre from the diet.
+People now prefer the convenience of ready meals and pre-prepared foods which are often lower in fibre.

 How much fibre is there in an average serving of… 2-3

 - Porridge oats: 5 grams

 - Avocadoes: 4 grams